Permissionless-Software-Foundation/psf-slp-indexer/README.md

 This application crawls the Bitcoin Cash (BCH) blockchain and indexes all the SLP token transactions.
 This code base is intended to be a replacement for [SLPDB](https://github.com/Permissionless-Software-Foundation/docker-slpdb).
 The work is based on [this report](https://gist.github.com/christroutner/77c46f1fa9adaf593074d41a508a6401) and the work was funded by [this Flipstarter](https://flipstarter.fullstack.cash/).

+This indexer is one part of a collection of blockchain infrastructure.
+To understand how all the pieces fit together, read the [Cash Stack Documentation](https://permissionless-software-foundation.github.io/cashstack.info/).

 ## Development Status

 Current status: **Beta**